XiaohanLei/IEVE/README.md

 This is the pytorch implementation of CVPR 2024 paper:  Instance-aware Exploration-Verification-Exploitation for Instance ImageGoal Navigation (IEVE).

-#### The action space does not align with the paper (discrete waypoint control vs. velocity control),  thus the results may be different from the results reported in the paper.
-We'll fix this later.
+#### Now the action space aligns with the paper reported (velocity control).
+If you have any other issues, feel free to contact us!

 [Project Page](https://xiaohanlei.github.io/projects/IEVE/)<br />